louischatriot/nedb/README.md

 // This also works with the $in and $nin operator db.find({ satellites: { $in: ['Moon', 'Deimos'] } }, function (err, docs) {
   // docs contains Mars (the Earth document is not complete!)
 });

+// If the query is an array, matching it means exactly matching the array db.find({ satellites: ['Phobos', 'Deimos'] }, function (err, docs) {
+  // docs contains Mars.
+Docs would have been empty if query had been { satellites: ['Deimos', 'Phobos'] }
+});
 ```